tjmahr/dissertation/docs/04-hypotheses.md

     over time, as children converge on a mature level of performance for this paradigm.

-  - As a consequence, individual differences in word recognition at age 3, for example, will be more discriminating and predictive of age 5 language outcomes than differences at age 4 or age 5.
+  - Consequently, individual differences in word recognition at age 3, for example, will be more discriminating and predictive of age 5 language outcomes than differences at age 4 or age 5.